raulnq/articles/clzuiotks00000albbebo6zvk.md

 * Storage cost = 10.7 GB \* 0.15 \* 3 months \* **$0.03 per GB** = $0.14445

-The number of log events per day is calculated based on the number of requests.
-The total monthly cost to ingest and store the logs for three months is $5.49445.
+The number of log events per day is derived from the number of requests.
+Therefore***,*** the total monthly cost to ingest and store the logs for three months is $5.49445.

 ## Tracing